Data Engineering Prep Plan (2, 8, or 16 Weeks)

 Week 1: SQL Intensive

 Monday: Window functions.
 Solve 5 ROW_NUMBER and RANK problems.
 Time yourself at 15 minutes each.
 Review frame clauses (ROWS BETWEEN). | Tuesday: Window functions continued.
 5 problems using LAG, LEAD, and running totals.
 Practice writing PARTITION BY clauses from scratch. | Wednesday: JOINs.
 5 problems mixing INNER and LEFT JOIN.
 Focus on NULL behavior in LEFT JOINs.
 Then 3 self-join problems. | Thursday: Aggregation.
 GROUP BY with HAVING, conditional aggregation using CASE WHEN inside SUM/COUNT.
 5 problems. | Friday: CTEs and subqueries.
 Chain 3+ CTEs in a single query.
 Practice correlated subqueries and EXISTS.
 5 problems. | Saturday: Mixed SQL.
 8 problems across all topics, timed.
 Simulate interview conditions: no looking up syntax. | Sunday: Rest day.
-Review your wrong answers from the week.
-Rewrite the hardest query from memory.
+Go back through the queries that came back wrong this week and name the reason for each.
+Then rewrite the hardest one from memory.

 - 02